waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   **Main UI:** Access at `http://<EXTERNAL-IP>:8000`
     *   **Instant Playlist UI:** Access at `http://<EXTERNAL-IP>:8000/chat`  **experimental**
     *   **API Docs (Swagger UI):** Explore the API at `http://<EXTERNAL-IP>:8000/apidocs`

+In case you want to deploy AudioMuse-AI on K3S but interacting with Navidrome use **deployment-navidrome.yaml** instead.
+Take the same attention of change user and password (no api_token used for navidrome)

 ## **Front-End Quick Start: Analysis and Clustering Parameters**